transparent-blockchain/transparent-blockchain/PROOF_OF_ORIGIN.md

 to act as a Authority for timestamped data while github's data is modify able the results in a blockchain based on this algo is not modify able!

+## Main Concepts
+Like git allows forking of from a checksum (in our case a blockchain build out of any PoO based blockchain) we allow the same so Unlimited indipendent trees can be Securly Merged Into a Single Chain again via a New Point in any Chain.
+That Solved the Scalability and Performance issues of any other Solution that currently Exists.
+This Method has near endless Power as it can easy define for example a checksum of anypoint in time for example from a Blockchain like bitcoin and Compact it into a single checksum so the Whole Blockchain in Time can be Referenced via this Checksum and the original Blockchain can get Archived!